KenValenzuela/MiniProject3/README.md

 ```

 **API connection errors:**
-- Ensure backend is running on port 8000
+- Ensure backend is running on port 8000 (local) or use live API: https://miniproject3-ljou.onrender.com
 - Check CORS settings in `backend/app.py`
-- Verify proxy configuration in `frontend/vite.config.js`
+- Verify proxy configuration in `frontend/vite.config.js` (development only)
+- For production, ensure `VITE_API_BASE_URL` environment variable is set

 **Assets not loading:**
 - Ensure assets are in `frontend/public/` directory